 Education is the byword of Ohav Sholom.
 We begin with our nursery children.
-Many of our families send their children to Hebrew day schools, notably Hebrew Academy of Five Towns and Rockaway, Hebrew Academy of Nassau County, and the Solomon Schechter School.
-Other families take advantage of our fine Hebrew school program, led by Dr. Mel Isaacs.
+Many of our families send their children to Jewish day schools, notably Hebrew Academy of Five Towns and Rockaway, Hebrew Academy of Nassau County, and the Solomon Schechter School.
+Other families take advantage of our fine JFI Stone Family Hebrew School program.
 We encourage these students to continue their studies in our community Hebrew high school.
 Adult members can take advantage of a myriad of continuing education opportunities.
-The Rabbi Jeremiah Wohlberg Institute of Adult Education sponsors many guest lectures and scholars-in-residence including: Rabbi Avi Weiss, Rabbi Shlomo Riskin, Professor Stephen Berk of Union College, Rabbi Berel Wein, author John Loftus, and many others.
+The Rabbi Jeremiah Wohlberg Institute of Adult Jewish Studies sponsors many guest lectures and scholars-in-residence including: Rabbi Avi Weiss, Rabbi Shlomo Riskin, Professor Stephen Berk of Union College, Rabbi Berel Wein, author John Loftus, and many others.
 The Merrick-Bellmore-Wantagh community offers a very well subscribed rabbinic lecture series followed by guest lecturers who have included notables such as: Dr. Ruth Westheimer, Jewish Week editor Gary Rosenblatt, Malcolm Hoenlein, Deborah Lipstadt, Rabbi Haskel Lookstein, humorist-Rabbi Jack Moline.
 Rabbi Ebbin also teaches a weekly study class each Shabbat afternoon, and he holds holiday institutes.

 Our youth are offered each Shabbat a regular junior congregation with an experienced youth leader.
 The younger children are offered appropriate supervision with qualified Hebrew teachers or nursery care.
 The youth leader also offers many activities during the year on weeknights and Sundays.